ScottRaffertyCG/MaterialVault/README.md

 ## Help

-Displacement is currently disabled for this initial release.
+* Displacement is currently disabled for this initial release.
 It is in active development but until a future UE version is released that does not involve eidting the config files I do not think it's best to implement displacement at this early stage.

-Metadata is 95% working.
+* Metadata is 95% working.
 Some kinks to iron out with Author and Modified Date.

-The release section has the latest large files that conventional Git would remove as they are >100MB.
+* The release section has the latest large files that conventional Git would remove as they are >100MB.
 Download these and place them in the
 \Plugins\MaterialVault\MaterialVault\Content\MaterialVault\Textures\Normals folder

+* In order to incorporate multiple button functions, descisions had to be made for the controls of the LMB,RMB and MMB.
+	* Left Click selects the asset in the content browser
+	* Right Click applys the asset to the static mesh
+	* Middle Mouse Button opens up a larger thumbnail preview of this material.

+for version 1.1 I will be looking at better ways to handle all three functions in a more intuitive way

 ## Authors